APThreatHunter: An automated planning-based threat hunting framework: Conclusion

 \section{Conclusion}

-In this paper, we introduced a novel framework that automates the generation of cyber threat hypotheses using a combination of logic programming and automated planning.
-We began by formulating the threat hunting problem as a planning problem and then proposed a solution approach using \frameworkname.
-Since our framework is generic, we implemented it to perform threat hunting for Android phones through experiments on real Android malware samples. \frameworkname{} identified surveillance and financial fraud threats, demonstrating that automated planners can be effective reasoning engines for cyber hunting.
-One possible future work is to explore domain model acquisition techniques to account for new threats.
-These acquisitions could be constructed based on threat intelligence reports.
-Another possible research direction is to explore inductive logic learning~\cite{inductive-logic-learning} approaches to automatically generate ASP rules, rather than requiring human expert development.
+In this paper, we introduced a threat hunting framework that automates the generation of cyber threat hypotheses using a combination of logic programming and automated planning.
+Since our framework is generic, we showcase it for Android devices through a set of experiments on real Android malware samples.
+Our framework identified possible surveillance and financial fraud threats, demonstrating that automated planners are useful as a reasoning engine for cyber threat hunting.
+Future work includes domain model acquisition techniques to account for novel threats based on threat intelligence reports.
+Another possible research direction is to further automate the system by exploring inductive logic learning~\cite{inductive-logic-learning} to automatically generate ASP rules.